-You should check the beds’ structure every two or three months and that everything is in order once or more.
-Look for loose nuts and bolts or any other connecting parts that might have started to un-tighten themselves.
-If you’ve bought wooden bunk beds for your children, inspect the wood and keep your eye out for any changes in it.
+You should check the beds’ structure every two or three months and ensure everything is in order once or more.
+Look for loose nuts and bolts or other connecting parts that might have started to loosen themselves.
+If you’ve bought wooden bunk beds for your children, inspect the wood and keep your eye out for any changes.
 If the bed is metal, watch out for any missing screws and replace them immediately.
 Be on the lookout, too, for any sharp edges.

 Ensure the kids use the bunk beds properly

-It’ll be pretty hard, not to mention unsafe, for a child to jump up and down on a bunk bed – but even so, you should make sure they don’t try to.
+It’ll be pretty hard, not to mention unsafe, for a child to jump up and down on a bunk bed – but you should make sure they don’t try to.
 You never know when they might give in to temptation and have a go!
-It would help if you also were careful not to overload the top bunk with too much weight.
-If you find yourself needing to sleep in the children’s bunk beds for any reason, check whether with the supplier whether there are any weight limits on the bed.
+It would help if you were careful not to overload the top bunk with too much weight.
+If you need to sleep in the children’s bunk beds, check with the supplier whether the bed has any weight limits.

 Trying to move the whole bed at once could damage it.
 The best thing to do if you have to move the bed – let’s suppose you’re moving, for instance – is to dismantle it, and then when you get to the new destination or storage space of the bed, reassemble it.
 When you put the bed back together, be sure you’ve not missed any parts and have assembled the bed correctly.
 Not doing so could affect the sturdiness of the bed.

 Oil any drawers in the bunk bed so the kids can pull and push them in or out smoothly.
 Ensure that the handles are firmly attached and that the drawers can move in and out without obstructing them.